Interested in becoming a Claremont Road Runner?

 To get an entry for the Great North Run, London Marathon and other races you have to apply like anybody else (the only exception being that London offers 1 or 2 places direct to the club, these are allocated to members who applied but did not get an entry).
-There are some events eg harrier league (cross country) and relay races which are only available to running clubs and if you take part in these the club enters you (usually free).
+There are some events eg the North East Harrier League (cross country) and relay races which are only available to running clubs and if you take part in these the club enters you and pays the fees.

 Do members who enter races gain access to the start amongst the club runners?

 Unless you are an elite athlete (ie invited to run) at most races you have to take your start place along with everybody else, but since the start “grid” is usually organised based on predicted finishing time you may well be near the front along with a lot of other club runners.

 If I am interested in joining can I come along and run a couple of times before deciding whether to join?